 Under the leadership of Founding Chair Sylvya J. Stevenson, the Kansas City Chapter of the National Congress of Black Women, Incorporated received its charter from the national chapter on Thursday, November 7, 2013.
 The charter was presented by national board member Judy Matthews on behalf of the national president, Dr. E. Faye Williams, Esq.
 The installation was held at Bruce R. Watkins Heritage Center in Kansas City, Missouri.

-The local purpose of the Kansas City Chapter, is to invigorate and empower Black Women to utilize their own creativity and ideas in the decision-making process so that local solutions to education, economic, political and cultural issues that adversely affect Black Communities may be developed.
+The local purpose of the Kansas City Chapter is to invigorate and empower Black Women to utilize their own creativity and ideas in the decision-making process so that local solutions to education, economic, political, and cultural issues that adversely affect black communities may be developed.

-In the first full year of existence, the Kansas City Chapter hosted Career and Resume Workshops at local women shelters to provide resources and skill-training to help women land the job to which they were being interviewed.
+In the first full year of existence, the Kansas City Chapter hosted career and resume workshops at local women shelters to provide resources and skill-training necessary for landing jobs.
 Additionally, with the support of the U.S. Department of Education and Equal Education Opportunity Center (EEOC) agency, the chapter hosted a college financial aid seminar for parents, their children, and students.

-The NCBW National Founder and First National Chair, Shirley Chisholm and her successor, Dr. C. Delores Tucker, legacy lives on through Women, and especially, those Black Women eager for leadership and entrepreneurship opportunities in Kansas City.
-The Kansas City Chapter is honored to have established a legacy of our own in the Greater Kansas City Metropolitan.
+The legacies of the NCBW National Founder and First National Chair Shirley Chisholm and her successor Dr. C. Delores Tucker lives on through the women of our chapter.
+As African-American women eager for leadership and entrepreneurship opportunities, we’re honored to have established a legacy of our own in the Kansas City Metropolitan area.